 It doesn’t seem like a real threat until it happens, and then you will regret not having done something sooner.
 Here’s a couple of tips to hold off hackers and strengthen your workforce at the same time.

-Change passwords often – Make sure you enforce a password-changing calendar that requires both frequent changing and complex construction, say every three months.
+Change passwords often.
+Make sure you enforce a password-changing calendar.
+This needs to require both frequent changing and complex construction, say every three months.

-Encrypt! – So many SMEs neglect to encrypt their sensitive information, even when sending it outside of their network, when it is a vital part of effective company security.
+Encrypt!
+So many SMEs neglect to encrypt their sensitive information, even when sending it outside of their network.
+It is a vital part of effective company security.

-Antisocial media – Lock down all social media privacy settings if used at work.
-Do the same with your broswers to anonymise data.
+Antisocial media.
+Lock down all social media privacy settings if used at work.
+Do the same with your browsers to anonymise data.

 Unknown?
-Delete! – We’ve all opened an unknown link or file while in a rush but enforce a zero-tolerance policy on this poor practice and breaches will be far less likely.
+Delete!
+We’ve all opened an unknown link or file while in a rush.
+Enforce a zero-tolerance policy on this poor practice and breaches will be far less likely.